src-d/guide/engineering/documentation.md

 # Documentation at source{d}

-Our company has been a big believer on Open Source from very early on.
+Our company has been a big believer in Open Source from very early on.
 Most of our repositories are visible to anyone in the world.
 We agree this is for our own benefit, but public source code is not enough to support and develop an Open Source community.